 In the early days of the Walt Disney Company, there were three Disney Princess films: Snow White and the Seven Dwarfs, Cinderella, and Sleeping Beauty.
-The first two were major critical and commercial hits and helped keep the company afloat during the bad years.
+The first two were major critical and commercial hits and helped keep the company afloat during the bad years (the third not doing very well initially but growing in stature over the years).
 All three of these movies boast spectacular animation, beautiful music, and some truly chilling antagonists.
 They are works of art.

 After the fifties there was a huge dry streak of Disney Princess films, and in 70’s and most of the 80’s the company was in a rut.
 Things looked bleak until the return to the Disney Princess film format with The Little Mermaid, another huge hit and a beloved classic, boasting fantastic music, gorgeous animation, exciting action scenes, and a spunky princess.

 Since then there were a string of Disney Princess movies, the official ones being Beauty and the Beast, Aladdin, Pocahontas, and Mulan.
 All of them are real spectacles, with the latter two touching on serious themes (the former dealt with racism and environmentalism, albeit rather clumsily, and the latter can easily be seen as a queer narrative, like I had).

 Then, the company hit yet another rut, with something else in common with the earlier dark ages: no princess films.
 So when they finally started making Princess films again, the company got back on its feet.